NB Page revised and rewritten March 11, 2003

 Intro:Life of the Virgin Intro:The Saints Main Contents Page Home Page

 Above: An Angel Blessing St. Walstan of Bawburgh or St. Edmund?
 Right: Annunciation?
-Gisleham, Suffolk (Norwich) Late C.14/Early C.15
+Gisleham, Suffolk (!Norwich) Late C.14/Early C.15

-I still cannot identify these mysterious paintings with absolute certainty.
+Photos:T.Marshall I still cannot identify these mysterious paintings with absolute certainty.
 Each is painted in a window-splay on the north wall of the church, with an empty splay where paintings may once have been facing each one, and space below where more details might once have been.
 But the upper figure in the painting at the left (north wall, western window) has now been revealed as unquestionably an angel, with very large dramatic wings, and quite definitely not the Virgin Mary.
 Stylised clouds separate this figure from that below, and great shafts of light radiate down from them, framing the head of a crowned male figure.

-The most significant detail is the object he holds in his right hand, which I originally suggested might be a scythe or sickle, making him St. Walstan of Bawburgh - If this is so, then he is very likely to be St. Walstan of Bawburgh, a saint whose cult was once thought to be confined almost exclusively to Norfolk, not Suffolk¹, although according to his legend, Walstan was born in Suffolk, the son of a prince at Blythburgh.
+If this is so, then he is very likely to be St. Walstan of Bawburgh, a saint whose cult was once thought to be confined almost exclusively to Norfolk, not Suffolk¹, although according to his legend, Walstan was born in Suffolk, the son of a prince at Blythburgh.
 Walstan embraced poverty, and sought work as a farm labourer, becoming in due course renowned for his prayers for sick people and cattle alike.
 Two calves are said to have drawn his body on a cart to burial, passing through a solid wall in the process.
 Despite his acquired humble station, East Anglian screens² show him crowned and with a sceptre, and the painter here seems to have taken the same line, giving Walstan aristocratic robes as well as his scythe... [original version of this page]

 It should be stressed that Walstan is still a possibility, but revision and minute scrutiny of all the available photographs has suggested another candidate,